kambi-sportsbook-widgets/widget-build-tools/README.md

   `gulp version-bump-*`

-  Bumps the version of the project (in package.json), creates a tag and pushes those changes to origin.
+  Bumps the version of the project (in package.json), creates a tag and pushes those changes to origin:master.
 Valid values for * are: 'prerelease', 'patch', 'minor' and 'major'